How to Prevent Summer Slide

 A girl playing before starting her summer break study plan

-The best way to counteract the summer slide and keep students prepared for the next school year is to find creative ways to practice reading, writing, and even math.
-Here are some of our favorite suggestions for helping students with learning, growing, and studying during summer break.
+The best way to counteract the summer slide and keep students prepared for the next school year is to find creative ways to practice reading, writing, and math.
+Here are some of our favorite suggestions for helping students with learning, growing, and studying during the summer break.

 1. Encourage non-school-related summer reading.